rick111111/AzureSignin/README.md

     ```
 3. Mark the application id of the new created service principal, and use it later as the ClientId
 4. Upload certificate into KeyVault
-    - After certificate is uploaded as .pfx file to Key Vault, I can't find a way to retrive the certificate back with private key.
+    - After certificate is uploaded as .pfx file to Key Vault, I can't find a way to retrieve the certificate back with private key.
 The CertificateBundle we get back will only contain public key which is not enough to get access token from Azure.
-    - The only way that works here is to export the certificate as PFX content, save the bytearray as base64 format string, and upload to Key Vault as a secret string
+    - The only way that works here is to export the certificate as PFX content, save the byte array as base64 format string, and upload to Key Vault as a secret string
         ```powershell
         $byteCert = $cert.Export([System.Security.Cryptography.X509Certificates.X509ContentType]::Pfx)
         $strCert = [System.Convert]::ToBase64String($byteCert)
-        $strCert > 'cert5.txt'
+        $strCert > 'cert.txt'
-        [io.file]::WriteAllBytes('cert5.pfx', $byteCert)
         ```
 5. Trouble Shooting
     - When failed to load binaries, check the fusionlog in exception
     - On CryptographicException of message "Keyset does not exist", try run the app as admin, it might because non-admin app not able to load private key from local machine

 	AppAuthenticationNuget -- Sign in with AppAuthentication 1.1
-	AppAuthenticationOldNuget -- Sign in with AppAuthentication 0.2 to avoid binary confict with Fluent library
+	AppAuthenticationOldNuget -- Sign in with AppAuthentication 0.2 to avoid binary conflict with Fluent library
 	AzureSignin -- Sign in with AppAuthentication 1.1, and call REST API directly without Fluent
 	ResourceManager -- Fluent only, sign in with cert.pfx file